Why a good Bug Report?

-If your Bug report is effective, then its chances to get fixed are higher.
+If your Bug report is effective, then its chances of getting fixed are higher.
 So fixing a bug depends upon how effectively you report it.
-Reporting a bug is nothing but skill and I will explain how to achieve this skill.
+Reporting a bug is nothing but a skill and in this tutorial we will explain how to achieve this skill.

-This can hurt the testers moral and sometimes the ego too.
-(I suggest not to keep any type of ego.
-The ego’s like “I have reported the bug correctly”, “I can reproduce it”, “Why he/she has rejected the bug?”, “It’s not my fault” etc.,).
+This can hurt the tester’s morals and sometimes the ego too.
+(I suggest not to keep any type of ego. ego’s like “I have reported the bug correctly”, “I can reproduce it”, “Why has he/she rejected the bug?”, “It’s not my fault” etc.,).

 What You Will Learn:

-- What Are The Qualities Of A Good Software Bug Report?
+- Qualities of a Good Software Bug Report

 - Effective Bug Reporting

 - Some Bonus Tips To Write A Good Bug Report

 - Recommended Reading